amit0rana/betterOptionsTrading/betterKite.md

 ![referenceTags](https://dl.dropbox.com/s/i18bklcdebtagia/referenceTags.png?dl=0)
 * Quickly see total P&L of 'selected' positions.
 ![addPositions](https://dl.dropbox.com/s/mvavj8njmt2xvtp/pnlAddition.png?dl=0)
+* "Filter" button is added next to 1,2,3,4,5 watchlist.
+You can use this to filter your watchlist.

 # https://kite.zerodha.com/holdings page
 * Group your holdings in 'categories' or 'tags'